auth0/docs/articles/protocols/saml/adfs.md

 ### Export the Signing Certificate

-Finally, you'll need to export the signing certificate from the AD FS console to upload it to Auth0.
+Finally, you'll need to export the signing certificate from the ADFS console to upload it to Auth0.

-1. Using the left-hand navigation pane, go to **AD FS > Service > Certificates**.
+1. Using the left-hand navigation pane, go to **ADFS > Service > Certificates**.
 Select the **Token-signing** certificate, and right click to select **View Certificate**.
 2. On the **Details** tab, click **Copy to File...**.
 This launches the **Certificate Export Wizard**.
 Click **Next**.
 3. Choose **Base-64 encoded X.509 (.CER)** as the format you'd like to use.
 Click **Next**.
 4. Provide the location to where you want the certificate exported.
 Click **Next**.